 - You have access to technologies that support micro-based learning

 What is Micro Learning?

-If you search for the definition of microlearning, you will find as many definitions as you will ways to implement the nano-learning technique.
-Some educators define it as small and informal directed learning which lean well towards online self-paced instruction.
-This is the process UDacity has taken with their nano-degree programs.
+If you search for the definition of microlearning, you will find as many descriptions as you will ways to implement the nano-learning technique.
+Some educators define it as small and informal directed learning, which leans well towards online self-paced instruction.
+This is the process UDacity has taken with its nano-degree programs.

 Other educators think of micro-learning as a structured set of information just broken out into bite-sized chunks.
-With the goal of demonstrating and gaining master of a broader subject.
-Both these definitions are accurate.
+To demonstrate and gain mastery of a broader subject.
+Both of these definitions are accurate.

 How you define micro-learning depends on the information to be presented.
-The educators must develop strategies that work well depending upon the type of content presented.
-The approach taken depends on the type of students and stated goals of the learning exercise.
+The educators must develop strategies that work well, depending upon the type of content presented.
+The approach taken depends on the kind of students and the stated goals of the learning exercise.
 There are a few similarities in all micro-learning techniques.

-- Concepts are small bite-sized pieces of information that can be grasped in a few minutes.
+- Concepts are small bite-sized pieces of information that can be grasped within a few minutes.